weaveworks-guides/weave-net-legacy/weave-ansible-haproxy-aws/README.md

 * [Ubuntu](http://ubuntu.com)
 * [Amazon Web Services](http://aws.amazon.com)

-## What you will need to complete this guide ##

-This getting started guide is self contained.
-You will use Weave, Docker, Ansible, HAProxy, Apache, Ubuntu and Amazon Web Services.
+## Before You Begin ##

-You will need to have a valid [Amazon Web Services](http://aws.amazon.com) (AWS) account and to know your AWS acess key id and secret.
+You will need to have a valid [Amazon Web Services](http://aws.amazon.com) (AWS) account and also know your AWS acess key id and secret.
 Please refer to [AWS Identity and Access Management documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html#IAM-credentials-summary) for details on how to retrive your credentials.
-If you have already installed the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) these details will be accesible to Ansible.
+If you already installed the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) these details will be accesible to Ansible.

 You will need to have [Ansible installed](http://docs.ansible.com/intro_installation.html).
 Interacting with AWS via Ansible also requires [boto](http://docs.pythonboto.org/en/latest/), which provides a Python interface to AWS.

-* 15 minutes
 * [Git](http://git-scm.com/downloads)
 * [Ansible >= 1.8.4](http://docs.ansible.com/intro_installation.html)